sap218/jabberwocky/catch/README.md

 # README - `catch`

-- annotates unstructured text with key terms / words of interest, which can be the outcome from `bandersnatch`
+- annotates unstructured text with concepts, which can be `bandersnatch` output
 - output includes `.json` and `.txt`

 ***